 Other User Charges include revenues derived from the provision of water and sewer services to communities and other entities under special agreements.
-Other User Charges in the Proposed FY09

-Budget totals \$7.8 million and is composed of \$1.8 million in water revenue collected from sewer ratepayers to offset the cost of water used for operation of the Deer Island, \$3.9 million paid by the Chicopee Valley Aqueduct communities, \$1.5 million in water revenue to contract communities, and \$553,000 in entrance fees paid by Stoughton and the Dedham-Westwood Water District.
+Other User Charges in the Final FY09 Budget totals \$7.6 million and is composed of \$1.3 million in water revenue collected from sewer ratepayers to offset the cost of water used for operation of the Deer Island, \$3.8 million paid by the Chicopee Valley Aqueduct communities, \$1.4 million in water revenue and \$0.5 million in sewer revenue to contract communities and others, and \$0.6 million in entrance fees paid by Stoughton and the Dedham-Westwood Water District.